onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 declarations.
 The `:schema` key represents constraints on those declarations.
 `add-task` will check the constraints against the declarations.

+The overarching idea with task bundles, is to take everything required for a task type, from the task map, to the flow conditions, or windows, and bundle them together in a way that promotes re-use of task types that you may build.

 ### Tasks

-We package up "task bundles" into "tasks", which are just functions.
+We package up "task bundles" into "tasks", which are just functions that build the data in the required form.
-We do this so that we have an easy entrypoint to change the "task bundle map".
+We do this so that we have an easy entry-point to change the "task bundle map".

 See below where we allow changing the key sequence (`ks`) that the `inc-in-segment` function operates on.